MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/methods/devenv-invokeextensibility-method.md

 # InvokeExtensibilityMethod Method

 Invokes an AL trigger on the [!INCLUDE[d365fin_server_md](../includes/d365fin_server_md.md)] on the page that contains the control add-in.
-For more information, see [Control Addin Object](../devenv-control-addin-object.md).
+For more information, see [Control Add-in Object](../devenv-control-addin-object.md).

 ## Method signature

-`void Microsoft.Dynamics.NAV.InvokeExtensibilityMethod(name, arguments, skipIfBusy, callback)`
+`void Microsoft.Dynamics.NAV.InvokeExtensibilityMethod(name, arguments, skipIfBusy, successCallback, errorCallback)`

 ## Parameters